switch-ch/cloudservice-owncloud/source/cesnet/architecture.rst

 Following items are being periodically checked by Icinga:

   * SSL certificate validity
-  * WebDAV client functioning properly
+  * WebDAV client functioning properly (data can be uploaded and downloaded)
   * Free space on OC GPFS volume
   * Apache responding on HTTPS
   * PING (machine with owncloud-ip responding)